alienator88/Pearcleaner/README.md

 ## Requirements
 > [!NOTE]
 > - MacOS 13.0+ (Most functions might work on a Beta OS, but I will not support bugs for these until they are out of Beta channel.)
-> - Pearcleaner is now signed/notarized ~~Open Pearcleaner first time by right clicking and selecting Open.
-This adds an exception to Gatekeeper so it doesn't complain about the app not being signed with an Apple Developer certificate~~
 > - Full Disk permission to search for files and also Accessibility permission to delete/restore files